gconstantef/gconstantef.github.io/content/research.md

       title: 'Machine Learning and Artificial Intelligence'
       subtitle: ''
       text: |
-        This research direction explores machine learning and artificial intelligence techniques for constrained decision-making.
-Rather than focusing solely on predictive accuracy, the emphasis is on learning models that are directly aligned with downstream optimization, control, and planning objectives, enabling data-driven decisions that remain feasible and operationally meaningful.
+        This research direction explores machine learning methods for optimization and control in constrained systems.
+Rather than focusing only on predictive accuracy, the emphasis is on learning models that directly support downstream decision-making and remain feasible, interpretable, and operationally meaningful.

-        We develop decision-focused and optimization-aware learning methods that embed physical constraints, feasibility requirements, and economic structure into the learning process.
-These approaches aim to deliver fast, interpretable, and reliable decision policies for problems where classical optimization may be computationally expensive or insufficiently adaptive, with applications in power system operations and planning, stochastic and robust optimization, and real-time control under uncertainty.
+        A major theme is the use of graph-based learning to predict or tune surrogate models across heterogeneous network structures and operating conditions.
+This includes multi-task and cross-network learning for both steady-state and dynamic surrogate models, as well as self-supervised and optimization-generated training pipelines.
+The broader objective is to develop learning methods that preserve physical structure while enabling fast and adaptive decision-making under uncertainty.
     design:
       columns: '1'